AnyFetch/developers.anyfetch.com/blueprint.md

 ## Raw access [/documents/{id}/raw]
-Retrieve all raw datas for `id` documents.
+Retrieve all raw datas for `id` document.
 Also include information about hydraters (`hydratedBy`, `hydrating` and `lastHydration`).

 ### Get raw document [GET]